-Over Christmas, don't forget that nearly all of your food and drink packaging, tins, cans and bottles can be recycled in your blue recycling bin.
-And that'll leave a lot more room in your green household waste bin.
+Over Christmas, nearly all of your food and drink packaging, tins, cans and bottles can be recycled in your blue recycling bin and that'll leave a lot more room in your green household waste bin.

 At the moment, we cannot recycle wrapping paper.

 A lot of wrapping paper, especially the shiny metallic variety, is made from plastic and metal foil (or both) and once that gets into the waste paper stream it can cause serious problems.

 The other big problem is sticky tape.
 There is usually lots of it left on Christmas wrapping paper when it goes into the bin and this will also contaminate the waste paper stream, causing the same problems as those caused by the metal or plastic foil.